VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 But before we start discovering different languages it worth to understand what variance is, because it's very important in context of generic programming and strong typed languages.

+Many developers use strong typed languages in order to set some constrains on code, which leads to decreasing amount of runtime errors.
+I.e. compiler should not compile code which will causes runtime errors *(of course compiler can't prevent all errors, but for some cases it's obvious at compile time that it will fails at runtime)*.
+You've got the point -- ***compiler shouldn't allow you shoot in your own leg***.

 ```java
 class Animal {  }
 class Cat extends Animal { }